 Of course, you might be thinking that the claim that the employee brings against you is completely bogus.
 And it might very well be completely bogus.
 The accusations might be false and unfounded.
 But that doesn’t change the fact that defending your business against such claims in court is expensive.
-No matter if the claim is bogus or true, EPLI will help you cover the costs of the lawsuit.
+No matter if the claim is bogus or true, EPLI can help you cover the costs of the lawsuit.

 What are my business’s employment practices risks?

-There are plenty of risks related to employment practices, even though it might be hard to imagine one of your employees ever bringing a lawsuit against your business.
+Some risks that your business faces are very apparent – you know that you need to get general liability and workers’ comp insurance to protect your business from liability.
+But there are plenty of risks related to employment practices, even though it might be hard to imagine one of your employees ever bringing a lawsuit against your business.
 Some of the risks include…

 - Job application